Donald Tusk: Foreign policy

-On 22 January 2024, Tusk arrived in Kyiv, Ukraine on a working visit and met with Ukrainian President Volodymyr Zelenskyy.
+On 22 January 2024, Tusk arrived in Kyiv, Ukraine on a working visit and met with Ukrainian president Volodymyr Zelenskyy.
 He stated that all those who chose neutrality in the Russo-Ukrainian War and did not support Ukraine deserved "the darkest place in political hell", calling for the "full mobilization" of the West.
 Tusk has supported efforts to strengthen European strength in the face of Russia, proclaiming "there is no reason for the EU to be weaker than Russia" after a string of comments made by then-US presidential candidate Donald Trump saying that he would let Russia do "whatever the hell they want" to NATO countries who do not satisfy spending commitments.

-In May 2024, Tusk criticized the International Criminal Court's arrest warrants for Israeli Prime Minister Benjamin Netanyahu alongside Hamas leaders, saying, "an attempt to show that the prime minister of Israel and the leaders of terrorist organizations are the same, and the involvement of international institutions in this, is unacceptable."
-The leaders of Israel and Hamas are suspected of committing war crimes in the Gaza war.
+In May 2024, Tusk criticized the International Criminal Court's arrest warrants for Israeli prime minister Benjamin Netanyahu alongside Hamas leaders, saying, "an attempt to show that the prime minister of Israel and the leaders of terrorist organizations are the same, and the involvement of international institutions in this, is unacceptable."